X-ray Forensics for Guns

 Banned Weapons And Imitation Weapons

-The story highlights the issue of imitations and their conversion to weapons that have been banned in the UK.
-A challenge is for police and forensics experts to actually find out which ones could eventually be converted into operational firearms.Fortunately, new research in this important area means that a new technique is currently in the works, which engineers hope can help us to determine which imitations can be modified to working firearms.
+The use of imitation weapons is banned in the UK, and it is a real challenge is for police and forensics experts to determine which ones could eventually be converted into operational firearms.
+Fortunately, research in this important area means that a new technique is currently in the works.
 The goal is to help police and forensic teams identify dangerous guns and protect the public from the uses and effects of these weapons.

-Types Of Replica Weapons
+Types of Replica Weapons

 Weapons That Are Converted